Canop/termimad/README.md

 [s4]: https://miaou.dystroy.org/static/shields/room.svg
 [l4]: https://miaou.dystroy.org/3

-A simple library to display static or dynamic Markdown snippets in your terminal application, with skin isolation.
+A library to display static or dynamic Markdown snippets in your terminal application, with skin isolation.

 Based on [crossterm](https://github.com/TimonPost/crossterm) so works on most terminals (even on windows).